ms00110011/RoyalBrother/README.md

 # Royal Brother Clone
-This repository is for developing the Travelix clone.
+This repository is for developing the Royal Brother clone.